 Whenever you’re looking for a high-end gaming headset, there are a lot of factors to consider.
 Factors such as comfort, sound, microphone, build quality, and price.
 The high-end gaming headset market is a very competitive area nowadays, with many brands offering high-quality options at various price points.
-Therefore, in this article, we have reviewed the 8 best high-end gaming headsets.
-While these high-end headsets are great for gaming, they are also great for streaming on platforms such as Twitch and YouTube.
+Therefore, in this article, we have reviewed the 10 best high-end gaming headsets.

 What to look for in high-end gaming headsets?